KaranErry/scooterAPI/README.md

 ### Stack

 The implementation of this app uses Python/Flask, with JSON as the database.
-Other frameworks used are:

-* 'requests' framework for getting the body of requests
-* 'geopy' library for accurately calculating the “crow flies” distance between two lat/lng points
+The 'geopy' library was used for accurately calculating the “crow flies” distance between two sets of coordinates.

 ### Setup

 * Clone the repository
 * Run `python3 app.py`
+* App will run on `http://localhost:8080/`

 ## API Endpoints